Ariane Louis-Seize: Influences and style

-Upcoming projects

-As of 2023, Louis-Seize was in the process of co-writing a French-language drama film based on the Japanese trend Jōhatsu, a practice in which people leave their homes, jobs, and lives without a trace, leaving no clues as to where they are going.
-The film is intended to be comedic as well as tragic.
-Much about the film still remains under wraps.
-Louis-Seize is also rumoured to be working on an English-language film, but details remain classified.

 Accolades

-Humanist Vampire Seeking Consenting Suicidal Person

-The film received a positive reaction, with Louis-Seize winning the award for Best Director at the Giornate degli Autori (Venice Days in English), an independent subsection of the Venice International Film Festival.
+Louis-Seize won the award for Best Director at the Giornate degli Autori (Venice Days in English), an independent subsection of the Venice International Film Festival.
 She also won accolades at the Cinéfest Sudbury International Film Festival, the Directors Guild of Canada, Festival du nouveau cinéma, and the Windsor International Film Festival.
 She won the RBC Emerging Artist Award at the Calgary International Film Festival, in which she received a $10,000 prize.
 In 2024, she was named the winner of the Toronto Film Critics Association's Jay Scott Prize.
 She won the Canadian Screen Award for Best Original Screenplay at the 12th Canadian Screen Awards, along with co-writer Christine Doyon.
 She also won the Prix Iris for Best Screenplay at the 26th Quebec Cinema Awards.

-Other accolades

 In 2024, she served as a jury member for the Prix Cheval Noir award ceremony at the 28th Fantasia International Film Festival.